Time Warp (comics)

-Time Warp is the name of an American science fiction comic book anthology series published by DC Comics for five issues from 1979 to 1980.
+Time Warp is an American science fiction comic book anthology series published by DC Comics for five issues from 1979 to 1980.
 A Time Warp one-shot was published by Vertigo in May 2013.

 Publication history

-In 1978, DC Comics intended to revive its science-fiction anthology series Strange Adventures.
+In 1978, DC Comics intended to revive its science fiction anthology series Strange Adventures.
 These plans were put on hold that year due to the DC Implosion, a line-wide scaling back of the company's publishing output.
 When the project was revived a year later, the title was changed to Time Warp and the series was in the Dollar Comics format.
 The first issue was published with an October–November 1979 cover date.
 Michael Kaluta provided the cover art for the entire run.

-The title featured a mixture of both established comics creators and new talent, such as Dennis O'Neil, Howard Chaykin, Mike Netzer, Arnold Drake, Don Newton, Steve Mitchell, Dick Giordano, Tom Sutton, J.M.
-DeMatteis, Scott Edelman, Vicatan, Paul Levitz and others.
+The title featured a mixture of both established comics creators and new talent, such as Dennis O'Neil, Howard Chaykin, Mike Netzer, Arnold Drake, Don Newton, Steve Mitchell, Dick Giordano, Tom Sutton, J. M. DeMatteis, Scott Edelman, Vicatan, Paul Levitz and others.
 The writing team of Dan Mishkin and Gary Cohn made their comics debut in issue #3 with the three-page short story "On the Day of His Return" which was drawn by Steve Ditko.

 Time Warp was canceled with issue #5 (June–July 1980) and unused inventory originally intended for the series was published in a revival of the Mystery in Space title.
 Other Time Warp stories appeared in the mystery anthology The Unexpected.

 A one-shot was published by DC's Vertigo imprint in May 2013.
 It included a Rip Hunter story by writer Damon Lindelof and artist Jeff Lemire.
 Other contributors included Tom King, Gail Simone, Peter Milligan, Matt Kindt, Toby Litt and Mark Buckingham.